18F/identity-partners-site/_pages/product.md

 ## Death check

-For identity proofed arounds, a death check is performed against the asserted SSN.
+For identity proofed accounts, a death check is performed against the asserted SSN.

 ## We do not offer knowledge-based verification